Are personal trainer roles intriguing to you?

 Mark wants to train for a marathon and needs to improve his speed.

-What does a personal trainer do?
+Once an individual client proposes a goal, what does a personal trainer do?

 - Specific